michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

     routed through separate paths, they can each commit to the same hash Alice would've used to send a single-path payment.
-If Charlie receives multiple payments within a reasonable time period that equal or exceed the expected amount, he can reveal their shared preimage to claim them simultaneously---providing the same security currently used for single-path payments.
-This also works if some other party along the path with sufficient channel capacity aggregates together the partial payments and forwards a single payment along the remainder of the path.
+If Charlie receives multiple payments within a reasonable time period that equal or exceed the expected amount, he can guarantee that he'll receive all of them by simply revealing the single preimage used by all of the hashes.
+This reuses the same proven security mechanism currently used for single-path payments and so doesn't introduce any new security assumptions.
+The same mechanism also works if some other party along the path with sufficient channel capacity merges together the partial payments and forwards a single payment along the remainder of the path to Charlie.

     For more information, see the following Lightning-Dev threads which often call this feature Atomic Multi-path Payments (AMP): [an early